Starignus/PythonPractise/SupplementaryMaterial/AlternativeNetworkSettings.md

 5. (Optional) If you have replaced your password in the previous step you can check if the connection works by rebooting your RPi.
 One the system starts again the RPi should connect automatically to the WiFi.

-### Alternative Section 1: Setting WiFi from eduroam network
+### Alternative Step 1: Setting WiFi from eduroam network

 To connect to the eduroam network we will need to execute steps 1 and 2 of the previous section on how to modify the settings for the Imperial College network.
 Then in step 3 the informations we need to enter are slightly different: